With summer upon us, millions of Armenians in the Diaspora are planning and organizing their summer vacation trips.

 It is disheartening that many Diasporan Armenians have never visited the country or those who have left Armenia, choose other destinations for vacations.
-Travelling to Armenia not only benefits the country economically, but it evokes a sense of feeling connected to the land of our ancestors – something that is unique to us as ethnic minorities living outside the Homeland.
+Traveling to Armenia not only benefits the country economically, but it evokes a sense of feeling connected to the land of our ancestors – something that is unique to us as ethnic minorities living outside the Homeland.

-Travelling to Armenia is very easy and convenient.
+Traveling to Armenia is very easy and convenient.
 There is no need for a special Visa for U.S. citizens, hotels and lodging options are abundant, dining options are plentiful and unlike Europe, there is no need to worry about pickpockets.

 As a U.S. born Armenian, going to Armenia for the first time in 2013 was an eye-opening experience.
 My entire life I had felt like I didn’t belong and was constantly trying to educate people about Armenians, where we come from and who we are.
 In Armenia, it is the exact opposite.
 Upon arriving at the Zvartnots airport, you are surrounded by people who speak your language, share your customs and look like you.

 To those who have always wanted to visit Armenia, but are hesitant, there are many resources that will help navigate your trip to go as smoothly as possible.
 Personally, I used Hyur Services for day trips the first time I travelled to Armenia.
 The travel blog “Absolute Armenia” features invaluable travel tips as well, in addition to many others.
 There are, of course, tour companies which plan your entire itinerary from flights to hotels to meals and tours.
 However, this option can get pricy if you are on a budget.
-Travelling in and around Armenia is fairly easy and inexpensive using rideshare apps like GG (Apple/Andriod) or Yandex.
+Traveling in and around Armenia is fairly easy and inexpensive using rideshare apps like GG (Apple/Andriod) or Yandex.

 Once you arrive in Yerevan, there are plenty of options for activities.
 You can enjoy a live performance at the Opera and Ballet Theater – a magnificent Soviet era theater with beautiful chandeliers and plush velvet seating, or take a stroll around the English Park at night with colorful water displays.
 The center of all the action at Republic Square (Hraparak) features a large water fountain show with music to delight onlookers under the starlit evening sky.